Creative Random Acts of Kindness Activities for Teachers and Counselors in the Classroom

 “Put the I in Kind!”, “Use the golden rule!”, “Be the change you want to see in the world!”, “Throw kindness around like confetti!”.

-We preach these one-liners and try to implement positive reinforcement as fervently as we’d baste a turkey, yet most of us still find that our classroom management is missing something.
-Using colloquial expressions is a good place to start, however, primary-aged children are not programmed to understand concepts without being given hands-on, concrete opportunities.
+We preach one-liners, and are the ultimate hype team, yet most of us still find that there are gaps in character education.
+While using colloquial expressions comes from such a good place, primary-aged children are not programmed to understand abstract concepts without being given hands-on, concrete opportunities to learn and grow.

 - Create a kindness rock garden